 Our Operating Area Stats

-- 40 square kilometers.
+• ~40 square kilometers.

-- Our individual descents range from 600 to 2500 vertical feet with the average run being 1500 vertical feet, and take place between the 8000 to 5800 foot elevation band, which supports a consistent good quality of snow in relation to temperatures and wind affect.
+• Our individual descents range from 600ft to 2500ft vertical (200m-760m) with the average run being 1500 vertical feet (460m), ,and take place between the 5800 to 8500 ft (1750-2600m),elevation band, which supports a consistent good quality of snow in relation to temperatures and wind affect.

-- 40% of the terrain is North – NW – 20% NE and the remainder is S and SW facing.
+• 40% of the terrain is North – NW – 20% NE and the remainder is S and SW facing.

-- Access to: 28 different alpine basins.
+• Access to: 28 different alpine basins.

-- Difficulty of terrain: We can cater to all ability levels but it does help to be a confident skier/boarder when traveling on the high ridges and quick on the turn when we ski the tree’s.
+• Difficulty of terrain: We can cater to all ability levels but it does help to be a confident skier/boarder when traveling on the high ridges and quick on the turn when we ski the tree’s.

 SELKIRK POW

 This phenomena has to do with our geographical location and the jet stream patterns.
-In general our weather starts mainly in the Northern Aleutian Islands and from there the jet stream carries cold arctic air down south west or just west of us, mixing with warm air out in the Pacific creating moisture and low pressure systems that start spinning towards us, coming far enough of the coast and gaining in elevation due to orographic lift, things cool down and the precipitation ends up as “Selkirk Pow”.
+In general our weather starts mainly in the Northern Aleutian Islands and from there the jet stream carries cold arctic air down south west or just west of us, mixing with warm air out in the Pacific creating moisture and low pressure systems that start spinning towards us, coming far enough from the coast and gaining in elevation due to Orographic lift, things cool down and the precipitation ends up as “Selkirk Pow”.

 Our Snow Quality